 As a coach, Wright has worked across the world for various coaching organizations, including the academy system at English Premiership club Arsenal FC.
 Wright has attended countless professional games throughout the world, including three FIFA World Cups, and holds the highest coaching licenses in the country; the USSF 'A' license, USSF National Youth License, NSCAA Advanced National License, NSCAA Goalkeeping License, as well as several licenses from the English FA / UEFA.

-In addition to his duties at PSU, Wright has served as the head goalkeeping coach for the New Hampshire Olympic Development Program and currently serves the NH ODP program as the head coach for the U-14 Boys Team.
-In addition, Wright served as a staff coach for the US Youth Soccer Region 1 Boys ODP program, working for seven years with the top players in the Region at the U13, U16, and U17 ages.
+In addition to his duties at PSU, Wright has served as the head goalkeeping coach for the New Hampshire Olympic Development Program and recently retired after 17 years of serving the NH ODP program as the head coach for various age groups.
+In addition, Wright served as a staff coach for the US Youth Soccer Region 1 Boys ODP program, working for seven years with the top players in the Region at the U13, U16, and U17 ages, before retiring in 2015.

-Wright currently serves on the NSCAA soccer rankings committee, has served on the NCAA rankings committee, and has worked as the NCAA site rep at multiple NCAA Tournament locations.
-Wright is on the coaching advisory board for ‘Coaches Across Continents’ (a group dedicated to using soccer for empowerment in developing nations) and is the owner of Goals Galore Soccer Camps.
-Wright also worked for eight years as the Director of Coaching for PLAY SOCCER, recruiting and training hundreds of foreign coaches to work in communities throughout the northeast.
+Wright has served on the USC soccer rankings committee, the NCAA rankings committee, and has worked as the NCAA site rep at multiple NCAA Tournament locations.
+Wright has also served on the coaching advisory board for 'Coaches Across Continents' (a group dedicated to using soccer for empowerment in developing nations), currently serves on the board of the Pemi Baker Soccer Club, and is the owner of Goals Galore Soccer Camps.
+Wright also worked for eight years as the Director of Coaching for PLAY SOCCER, recruiting and training hundreds of coaches to teach in communities throughout the Northeast.